Hemanth509h/canteen/replit.md

 - **Configurable Minimum Advance Booking Days:** Admin can set the minimum advance notice required for bookings.
 - **Two-Stage UPI Payment Integration:** Supports advance (50%) and final (50%) payments with dynamic QR code generation and screenshot proof upload.
 - **WhatsApp Payment Sharing:** Customers can open WhatsApp from payment confirmation page to share the payment link.
+- **Dynamic Total Amount Adjustment:** Admin can modify booking total amount after payment, with automatic recalculation of advance and final payments (50% each).

 ## External Dependencies